Shankleville, Texas: History

 Shankleville was founded in 1867 by James "Jim" and Winnie (Brush) Shankle and Stephen McBride, the first African Americans to purchase land, become leaders of the settlement, and develop the town after the Emancipation Proclamation.
 Named in honor of the Jim and Winnie, Shankleville was one of ten freedmen's settlements established in Newton County following the Civil War, including Biloxi, Cedar Grove, Galloway, Huff Creek, Indian Hills, Jamestown, Liberty, Pleasant Hill, and St. John.

 The Shankles bought "a league" of land and invited other families to live and create businesses there, amassing land holdings over 4,000 acres.
 "Shankleville began as a rural community where African-Americans could live and farm their own land away from the violence of white supremacist activities, the strictures of segregation, and the economic enslavement of sharecropping, or working for less than subsistence wages as domestic servants and in other menial jobs," the U.S. Department of the Interior notes in its National Register of Historic Places designation of Shankleville's Addie L. and A.T.
 Odom Homestead.

-At Shankleville, a single family—the related Shankle-McBride clan—had unusual financial resources that they initially used to purchase land early on, which fostered the development of the community (Handbook of Texas Online: "Freedmen's Settlements").
+At Shankleville, a single family—the interrelated Shankle-McBride clan—had unusual financial resources that they initially used to purchase land early on, which fostered the development of the community (Handbook of Texas Online: "Freedmen's Settlements").
 At its peak, Shankleville is thought to have housed about 75 families.
 The settlement prospered and included schools, churches, a cotton gin, saw mill, grist mill, sugarcane mill, store, and blacksmith.

 Stephen McBride gave the land for a school and cemetery.
 McBride College was a two-story structure which operated from 1883 to 1909.
 Named after Stephen McBride, the school also served as a community center and town hall.
 During summer, teachers came to attend training conferences and seminars.
 When school was not in session, McBride College was also used to host revivals featuring traveling preachers.
-Good Morning America host and retired NFL player Michael Strahan is a descendant of Jim and Winnie Shankle.